 Mendix allows for a number of methods for opening a page.
 Each of these methods share a set of properties that determine the conditions in which the page is opened.

 This is the page that is shown to the end-user.
 There can be a number restrictions on the page, depending on the place from which the page is opened.
 For example, a page that is opened by the Create button must contain a data view that is connected to the same entity as the grid.

 By default the title of the page is taken from the title property of the selected page.
 You can replace this title with a custom title if necessary.

 This feature allows you to re-use the same page for the New and Edit buttons of a data grid.
 By simply setting the titles to, for example, ‘New customer’ and ‘Edit customer’, you can save yourself the trouble of duplicating the rest of the page.

 If the layout of the target page has a layout type configured, the Location property will be unavailable.
 Instead, the layout type will determine how the page is opened.
-This eliminates the risk of accidentally modeling a pop-up form with a huge menu bar.
+This eliminates the risk of accidentally modeling a pop-up page with a huge menu bar.

 This property indicates where the page is shown.